nacho692/pa-dlna-chromecast/docs/source/configuration.rst

       track_metadata option is not set.
-    * If a DLNA device does not support the mp3 or the flac mime types, then it cannot be used even though the device would support one of the other mime types defined in the default configuration.
+    * If a DLNA device does not support the mp3 or the flac mime types, then it cannot be used even though the device would support one of the other mime types defined in the overriden default configuration.

 One can verify what is the actual configuration used by ``pa-dlna`` by running the program with the ``--dump-internal`` command line option.
 A Python